Code-Institute-Submissions/dbyrne87.github.io/README.md

 As the webpages where being built I used the built in features of [Cloud9](https://aws.amazon.com/cloud9/) and Chromes built in developer tools.

 I firstly tested the index.html page and stylesheet first as the information used on this page is used on the following pages.
-After each section was developed of a page was developed I,
+After each section was developed I,
 1. made sure the content was responsive and layed out correctly as per the origional wireframe on desktop, tablet and mobile devices using the Chrome developer tools.
 2. made sure all links are correct
 3. made sure the code layout is correctly indented so it can be easily read.